vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 * Date/Time - to compare against in filters
 * Structured data records - such as a set of key and value pairs (inputs to filters)

-## Ethereum and EVM data sources
+## EVM data sources
-Ethereum oracles bridge Ethereum based data sources in to Vega, enabling markets to be settled or priced using data that is verified on Ethereum or a layer 2 chain that supports Ethereum RPC calls.
+EVM oracles bridge Ethereum- or any EVM-based data sources in to Vega, enabling markets to be settled or priced using data that is verified on a chain that supports Ethereum RPC calls.

 Each L2 chain needs to be supported in the network parameter:
 <NetworkParameter frontMatter={frontMatter} param="blockchains.ethereumRpcAndEvmCompatDataSourcesConfig" hideValue="true" />, and by the validators running the network.
+Use a [network parameter proposal](../../tutorials/proposals/network-parameter-proposal.md) to get a new data source chain added to the network.

 :::note
 Currently data can only be read from a smart contract based on a timed trigger.